truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 Because work can't be *checked* for free, **even 'free' work can <i>easily</i> cost you a fortune**.

 Hiring is expensive!
-(This explains why, in our world, there's simulatenously [1] plenty of work to do, and [2] many people who are willing to work, but can't find a job.)
+(This explains why, in our world, there's simultaneously [1] plenty of work to do, and [2] many people who are willing to work, but can't find a job.)

 ### 3. Coordination and Ambiguity